ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_sample_files.md

 # Slot: sample_files

-The SampleFiles that are part of this submission.
+The Sample Files that are part of this submission.

 URI: [GHGA:Submission_sample_files](https://w3id.org/GHGA/Submission_sample_files)